triton-IT/VIE/readme.md

 Oscillator is a middle component.
 It consumes signal bound to is input slots and produces signal to its output ones.
 It generate a simple signal based on the chosen input type.
 #### type
+This signal is a enum[32] which contains the type of the oscillator.
 way: input
 type: enum\[32\] (sin, saw, square)
 Type of signal (wave form) to generate in output slot.